Skip to content

 A group captive is a member-owned reinsurance company that is fronted by a financially strong well-known insurance carrier.
 A member-owned group captive insurance company is formed by multiple companies, either in the same industry or from different industries, to insure the risk of their collective businesses across workers' compensation, general liability, and automobile insurance.

-Some of the advantages of moving to a group captive include:
+Some of the advantages of moving to an alternative insurance company:

 • Lower insurance premiums